gitcmartel/bilemo/README.md

 openssl pkey -in config/jwt/private.pem -out config/jwt/public.pem -pubout

+13 - Enter your passphrase in the JWT_PASSPHRASE variable of the .env.local file.

-13 - Enter a login and password of an existing user in the NELMIO_API_LOGIN and NELMIO_API_PASSWORD variables of the .env.local file.
+14 - Enter a login and password of an existing user in the NELMIO_API_LOGIN and NELMIO_API_PASSWORD variables of the .env.local file.

+You can access the API documentation through this url : https://localhost:8000/api/doc